pankod/superplate/documentation/docs/e2e-testing/wdio.md

 ### Writing Tests

-Testing your application will require interacting with ui elemenets.
+Testing your application will require interacting with UI elements.
 Best practice for selecting elements in your tests is with special attributes for testing.

 - Add test attributes to elements of your ui.